Yandex Cloud

 • --memory: Amount of RAM.

-• --source-version-id: ID of the function version from which you want to copy the code.
+• --source-version-id: ID of the function version whose code you want to copy.

-• --network-id: ID of a cloud network where the function will be executed.
+• --network-id: ID of a cloud network where the function will run.

 To specify a cloud network, use the createVersion REST API method for the Function resource or the FunctionService/CreateVersion gRPC API call.